dpocknee/historical-permutations/README.md

 ## Contributions

-Contributions to this library are welome and can be made using a pull request.
+Contributions to this library are welome and can be made using a pull request to the github repository.
 Permutation algorithms that are finished and fully tested are placed in the `algorithms` folder and their tests in the `spec` folder.
 Utilities are found in the `utils` folder and their tests are also kept in the `spec` folder.
 Algorithms currently in progress or which have either not been fully tested or are failing current tests are kept in the `work-in-progress` folder, which has its own `spec` folder for tests.

 ## Deployment